docker/docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 </div>
 <div id="tab4" class="tab-pane fade" markdown="1">

+#### Incompatibility with WSL
+Enhanced Container Isolation does not currently work when Docker Desktop runs on Windows with WSL/WSL2.
+This is due to some limitations of the WSL/WSL2 Linux Kernel.
+As a result, to use Enhanced Container Isolation on Windows, you must configure Docker Desktop to use Hyper-V.

+#### Kubernetes pods are not yet protected
+ When Enhanced Container Isolation feature is enabled, Kubernetes pods are not yet protected.
+A malicious or privileged pod can compromise the Docker Desktop Linux VM and bypass security controls.

+#### Use in production
-- Users may experience some differences between running a container in Docker Desktop with Enhanced Container Isolation enabled, and running that same container in production.
+Users may experience some differences between running a container in Docker Desktop with Enhanced Container Isolation enabled, and running that same container in production.
 This is because in production the container may run on another runtime, typically the OCI runc.

-- Kernel Day-0 Vulnerabilities: Sysbox can’t protect against kernel day-0 vulnerabilities (e.g., flaws in user-namespace isolation).
-There have been a few of these recently, but fortunately they are patched pretty quickly in the Linux kernel.

-- Docker Engine Limitations: When running Docker inside a Sysbox container (e.g., for extra isolation), most Docker functionality is supported.
-However, there may be some advanced Docker functionality that does not currently work as the environment inside the Sysbox container does not yet fully resemble that of a bare-metal machine or VM.
-Fixing this requires further changes in Sysbox.

 <hr>
 </div>